mikolak-net/bomba/README.md

 where `r1,...,rn` are rules.
 Note that:
  - the rules are treated as standard Scala expressions, i.e. they must be either in separate lines, or separated with `;` when on the same line.
- - the names of the literals "shadow" any same-named `val`s and/or `def`s in the program's local scope.
+ - the names of the literals "shadow" any nameds (`val`s, `def`s, etc.) in the program's local scope.
+An exception is `Nil` for constraints (see above).

 *Note: yes, this means you can use Unicode symbols for logical operators in your program!*

 Semantics
 ------------
 Semantics depend on the solver used.
-The current reference implementation, `org.bomba_lang.proto.NaiveSolver`, uses standard disjunctive semantics, with the Ferraris and Lifschitz resolution variant for strong negation.
+The current reference implementation, `org.bomba_lang.proto.NaiveSolver`, uses standard disjunctive semantics, with the Ferrari and Lifschitz resolution variant for strong negation.
 To generate all answer sets, use:

 ```scala
 program.solve